Remote Working And The Cloud In 2018

 - Contracting remote workers can help to reduce overheads and spend

 How does the cloud enable remote working?

-Reliable service.
-Cloud systems rarely go down and if they do then this is the responsibility of the service provider and not something you have to get up at 2am to deal with.
-Advanced technology and service levels ensure that your remote workers always have access via a secure and reliable infrastructure that is constantly monitored.
+Cloud systems rarely go down.
+If they do this is the responsibility of the service provider.
+Not something you have to get up at 2am to deal with.
+Likewise, advanced technology and service levels ensure that your remote workers always have access via a secure and reliable infrastructure that is constantly monitored.

-Advanced security.
 Problems with security are probably one of the main reasons why many employers have shied away from remote working in the past.
-However, many cloud providers deliver levels of security that are far in excess of anything a business could do for itself.
-So, working with a cloud provider ensures security for data, software and systems no matter where your workers are.
+For many cloud providers deliver levels of security that are far in excess of anything a business could do for itself.
+Therefore, working with a cloud provider ensures security of data, software and systems no matter where your workers are.